chrisnoonan98675/site/xl-deploy/how-to/create-a-deployment-package-using-the-ui.markdown

 Give it the name 'MyApp' and press save.

-## Creating a Deployment Package
+## Creating a deployment package

-Now let's create a Deployment Package that has all the content of version 1.0 of MyApp.
+Now let's create a deployment package that has all the content of version 1.0 of MyApp.

 Right-click on **MyApp** and choose  **New** > **DeploymentPackage**